shannonlindsay/Data-AI-Dev/Instructions/labs/create-a-dataflow.md

 1. Locate the SQL pool.

-1. Stop the SQL pool.
+1. Pause the SQL pool.